remotion-dev/remotion/packages/docs/docs/third-party.md

 ## Framer Motion

-At the moment, we don't have a Framer Motion integration, but are discussing the matter on [Github Issues](https://github.com/remotion-dev/remotion/issues/399).
+At the moment, we don't have a Framer Motion integration, but are discussing the matter on [GitHub Issues](https://github.com/remotion-dev/remotion/issues/399).

 ## Lottie